apigee/consumer-data-standards-au/README.md

 export APIGEE_ENV=<your-env-name>
 export APIGEE_USER=<your-user-name>
-export APIGEE_PASSWORD='<your-password>'   # Make sure to surround your password in single quotes, in case it includes special characters such as '$'
+export APIGEE_PASSWORD='<your-password>'   # Make sure to surround your password in single quotes, in case it includes special characters such as '$' export CDS_TEST_DEVELOPER_EMAIL=<your-email-address>
 ```
 3. Run the following script from the root folder of the cloned repo.
 ```
 ./setup/deployOpenBankingAU.sh
 ```
+This script deploys all the required artefacts and also creates a sample test app (registered to the developer provided by the *CDS_TEST_DEVELOPER_EMAIL* variable).

+### Testing the Installation
+A Postman collection includes sample requests for the implemented APIs, and for obtaining an access token (including navigating through the mock login and consent pages)

 ## Shared Flows

-There are 4 shared flows that implement common functionality required by the Banking APIs.
+There are 5 shared flows that implement common functionality required by the Banking APIs.

 1. *check-request-headers*: Makes sure mandatory headers are included in a request, and that headers have acceptable values.
 2. *validate-request-params*: Implements checks on request parameters: data types, admissible values, etc
 3. *paginate-backend-response*: Returns a subset of the full backend response, according to the pagination parameters included in a request
 4. *add-response-headers-links-meta*: Includes in the response the mandated headers and  "meta" structure in the payload, including self links, pagination links, and pagintation information, if applicable.
+5. *apply-traffic-thresholds*: Implements [traffic threshold requirements](https://consumerdatastandardsaustralia.github.io/standards/#traffic-thresholds) for the different types of API requests: public, customer present, and unattended.

+There is an additional shared flow, *oidc-replace-auth-code-with-opaque-auth-code*, that implements logic reused in two different oidc endpoints